seimbang-in/.github/profile/README.md

    - Get actionable insights on your finances.
    - Receive tips on how to improve spending habits and achieve your financial goals.

-### 4. **Financial Goal Tracking**
-   - Set savings targets and monitor your progress.
-   - Stay motivated to reach your goals with real-time updates.

 ---

 ## Why Seimbang.in?